 It is lean management and continuous improvement process that is designed to boost efficiency and reduce wastage.
 The origins of Hoshin planning trace back to the period after WWII.
 Japan was dealing with damaged infrastructure, and there was a need to rebuild.
 Different teams from the Allied forces were required to work together.

 One of the participants was statistician W. Edwards Deming, who helped establish quality control initiatives (Deming Cycle / PDCA).
 It was necessary to develop a framework that would enable the top management to be accountable for policies and procedures.

 Hoshin planning champions the setting up of annual objectives from top-down.
 The lean methodology aligns individual and company goals.
 Once the organisation’s objectives are clear, they are communicated to every section in the hierarchy.

-Catchball is a term originated from children’s ball game, but instead of a ball being thrown around its an idea between passed around.
+Catchball is a term that originated from children’s ball games, but instead of a ball being thrown around it’s an idea passed around.